-Once every minute the code presents complete UTC(NBS) time-of-year information in minutes, hours, and day of the year as well as the estimated difference between UTC and UT1.
+Once every minute the code presents complete UTC (NBS) time-of-year information in minutes, hours, and day of the year as well as the estimated difference between UTC and UT1.
+Coded time-of-day information refers to time at the beginning of the frame.
 Seconds information can be obtained by counting pulses.